India gets two more vaccines, Corbevax, Covovax, and anti-viral drug Molnupiravir

-The government approved two more vaccines Corbevax and Covovax, as well as anti-viral drug Molnupiravir on Tuesday.
+The government approved two more vaccines Biological-E's Corbevax and Serum Institute's Covovax, as well as anti-viral drug Molnupiravir on Tuesday.
 Minister of Health and Family Welfare Dr Mansukh Mandaviya took to Twitter to laud the Emergency Use Approval of the three products.

 “Congratulations India.
 Further strengthening the fight against COVID-19, CDSCO, @MoHFW_INDIA has given 3 approvals in a single day for: